waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 }
 ```

-Now we need to find the middle 95% length of the distributions of each qutaile value.
+Now we need to find the middle 95% length of the distributions of each quantile value.
 ```{r}
 length_list <- rep(NA,ncol(sml_results))
 for(q in 1:ncol(sml_results)){